Size ranking: 10th

 The constellation’s name in Greek was Ὑδροχόος, i.e. Hydrochoös.
 In the Almagest, Ptolemy described Alpha, Beta, and Gamma Aquarii as lying in the right shoulder, left shoulder, and the right forearm of the figure respectively.
 The head of Aquarius is marked by the relatively lowly 25 Aquarii, of 5th magnitude.
 Ptolemy listed 20 stars as lying in the flow of water from the jar, almost as many stars as in the main figure of Aquarius itself.

 In fact, early writers such as Aratus and Eratosthenes regarded the Water (Hydor, Ὕδωρ) as either a separate constellation or a sub-constellation within Aquarius.
 The flow of water started at the star we know as Kappa Aquarii and ended at the star we call Fomalhaut, in the mouth of the southern fish, Piscis Austrinus.
 This is another example of stars being shared between constellations in the days before rigorous boundaries were established.
-Fomalhaut is now the exclusive property of Piscis Austrinus.
+Fomalhaut is now the exclusive property of the neighbouring Piscis Austrinus.

 Several stars in Aquarius have names beginning with ‘Sad’.
 In Arabic, sa’d means ‘luck’.
 Alpha Aquarii is called Sadalmelik, from sa’d al-malik, usually translated as ‘the lucky stars of the king’.
 Beta Aquarii is called Sadalsuud, from sa’d al-su’ud, possibly meaning ‘luckiest of the lucky’.
 Gamma Aquarii is Sadachbia, from sa’d al-akhbiya, possibly meaning ‘lucky stars of the tents’.
 The exact significance of these names has been lost even by the Arabs, according to the German expert on star names, Paul Kunitzsch.